 In addition to these initiatives, Marti's council tenure was also highlighted by her work on the City's comprehensive General Plan Update including advocating and winning council approval for its first-ever Health Element; her tough but necessary stand on labor contracts; and successfully exiting municipal bankruptcy.

 Marti has been featured on Fox News, CBS and California Forward.
 She’s also interviewed with the Washington Post, New York Times, San Francisco Chronicle and Sacramento Bee on such topics as Participatory Budgeting, municipal bankruptcy and public employee pension reform.
-She has been a public speaker and presenter at several conferences including The American Planning Association, League of California Cities, California American Planning Association, SXSW, Government Finance Officers Association, the Participatory Budgeting Project, the Local Government Commission, City Innovate Summit and Code for America Summit.
+More recently, she has also been included in stories in the Appeal Democrat - Yuba and Sutter Counties daily newspaper.
+Marti has been a public speaker and presenter at several conferences including The American Planning Association, League of California Cities, California American Planning Association, SXSW, Government Finance Officers Association, the Participatory Budgeting Project, the Local Government Commission, City Innovate Summit and Code for America Summit.

 Prior to joining the City of Arvin and the Association, Marti spent 10 years as a Redevelopment Planner and Project Manager for the Sacramento Housing & Redevelopment Agency and the City of Berkeley.
 She was also a Market Manager and Cartographer in the Marketing Division of AT&T.

 Marti holds a Master of Business Administration from Hope International University, Master of Arts degree in Geography with a concentration in Resource Management and Environmental Planning from San Francisco State University and a Bachelor of Arts degree in Environmental Studies from World College West.
-She is a recipient of the The Waterfront Center’s 2005 Clearwater Award for Excellence on the Waterfront.
+She is a recipient of the Participatory Budgeting Project's Government Leadership Award and The Waterfront Center’s 2005 Clearwater Award for Excellence on the Waterfront.
 Marti speaks Spanish and Nepali.

 For more information about Marti, check out her LinkedIn profile.